Benny's Bar bombing: Aftermath

-The funerals of Paula Strong and Clare Hughes were conducted at the Roman Catholic St Joseph's Chapel in Sailortown; many mourners lined the street and accompanied the coffins as they were carried inside the church.
+The funerals of Paula Strong and Clare Hughes were conducted at St Joseph's chapel in Sailortown; many mourners lined the street and accompanied the coffins as they were carried inside the church.
 The girls were buried in Milltown Cemetery.

-The bombing had been carried out by a unit of the Ulster Defence Association (UDA), which was the largest loyalist paramilitary organisation in Northern Ireland and which was legal at the time.
-Benny's Bar was targeted by the UDA as it was believed to have been an Irish republican drinking den.
-The three men who had driven the car bomb to the pub pleaded guilty to the murders.
+The bombing had been carried out by a unit of the UDA, which was the largest loyalist paramilitary organisation in Northern Ireland and legal at the time.
+Benny's Bar was targeted by loyalists as it was rumoured to be an Irish republican drinking den.
+This claim was refuted by Brian Coyle, son of the pub owner, Benny Coyle; Brian Coyle stated that both Catholics and Protestants drank in Benny's and that it was a favourite for seamen.
+The three UDA men who had driven the car bomb to the pub pleaded guilty to the murders.
 It emerged during the trial that one of the bombers had worked with Paula Strong's father at the docks.

-The UDA continued attacking pubs owned or frequented by members of the Irish Catholic and nationalist community.
-Less than two months after the bombing, on 20 December, the UDA launched a gun attack on another Catholic-owned pub in Derry.
-That attack killed five Catholic civilians.
-See: Top of the Hill bar shooting for more details.

-Benny's pub and the houses in Ship Street have since been torn down, leaving a small section of the street near the Garmoyle Street intersection extant.
-This is now an industrial zone.
-Ship Street and most of Sailortown was demolished to build the M2 motorway.
+Benny's bar and the houses in Ship Street were demolished by the early 1980s, as was most of Sailortown to build the M2 motorway.
+A small section of Ship Street near the Garmoyle Street intersection is now an industrial zone.
 There is a memorial plaque on an outside wall beneath a stained glass window at St Joseph's Chapel commemorating Paula Strong and Clare Hughes.

 On the same day as the UDA bombed Benny's pub, the Red Hand Commando shot dead another Catholic civilian, 17-year-old James Kerr, who was shot while working in a garage on the Lisburn Road.